amolbarkale/bloom-budget-vision/README.md

    ```

 4. **Set Up Environment Variables**
-   Find the `.env` file from project developers and place it in the root directory of the project.
-You can refere `.env.example` for your referance
+   Attach your supabase credentials in the `.env` file and place it in the root of the project.
+You can refere `.env.example`

 5. **Run the Development Server**
    Start the development server with the following command: